mercari/tortoise/docs/configuration.md

 Timezone:                                     The timezone used to record time in tortoise objects (default: Asia/Tokyo)
 TortoiseUpdateInterval:                       The interval of updating each tortoise (default: 15s)
 TortoiseHPATargetUtilizationMaxIncrease:      The max increase of target utilization that tortoise can give to the HPA (default: 5)
+TortoiseHPATargetUtilizationUpdateInterval:   The interval of updating target utilization of each HPA (default: 1h)
 ```

 ### RangeOfMinMaxReplicasRecommendationHours